 190, 290, 390, 490 Selected Topics in Biology Variable credits.
 Permission.
 May be repeated for credit.
 493 Seminar Discussion of current biological research.
 May include student oral presentations.
 Time arranged.
 Permission.
 May be repeated for credit.
 One semester, 1 credit.
 295, 395, 495 Independent Study Variable credits.
 Permission.
 May be repeated for credit.
 496 Undergraduate Research Variable credits.
 Permission.
-May be repeated for credit.
-Not offered every year.
+May be repeated for credit. \Not offered every year.

+BUSINESS ADMINISTRATION

 David W. Crain

 Jeffrey N. Decker

 Daniel F. Duran

 Charles R. Laine, Chair

 John H. Neu, affiliate

 Lana S. Nino

 the B.A. in Business Administration develops, in a liberal arts environment, the student's conceptual knowledge and professional management skills necessary for success in the ever-changing business environment.
 The specific aim of the program is to prepare students for management and staff positions in profit-oriented and non-profit organizations.
 The major provides a broad overview of the various sub-disciplines within business administration.
-For business administration majors wishing to receive more indepth knowledge in one of the functional areas of business, the Department offers the opportunity to pursue a concentration in each of the following: accounting, finance, international business, management, and marketing.
+For business administration majors wishing to receive more in-depth knowledge in one of the functional areas of business, the Department offers the opportunity to pursue a concentration in each of the following: accounting, finance, international business, management, and marketing.

 The Department also participates in the Mathematics-Business interdisciplinary major.

-The Department highly recommends study abroad, and participates in the Denmark International Studies International Business program wherein students study in Copenhagen for one semester.
+The Department highly recommends study abroad, and participates in several international programs, including the Denmark International Studies International Business program wherein students study in Copenhagen for one semester.

 GUIDELINES FOR A MAJOR IN BUSINESS ADMINISTRATION

 A minimum of 36 credits in Business Administration, of which 24 credits must be at the 300 level or above.

 Courses Required:

 Business and Society, BSAD 130, 3 credits

+Principles of Financial Accounting, BSAD 201, 3 credits

-Principles of Accounting I, II, BSAD 201, 202, 6 credits
+Principles of Managerial Accounting, BSAD 202, 3 credits

 Business Law, BSAD 231, 3 credits

 Business Finance I, BSAD 310, 3 credits

 Marketing Principles, BSAD 320, 3 credits

 Management and Organizational Behavior, BSAD 330, 3 credits

 Management Information Systems, BSAD 341, 3 credits

 Operations Management, BSAD 342, 3 credits

 Management Strategy and Policy, BSAD 489, 3 credits

 Choice of either: